robmarkcole/tensorflow-lite-rest-server/README.md

 You can check that the app is running by visiting `http://ip:5000/` from any machine, where `ip` is the ip address of the host (`localhost` if querying from the same machine).

-Post an image for processing via cURL:
+Post an image to detecting objects via cURL:
 ```
 curl -X POST -F image=@tests/people_car.jpg 'http://localhost:5000/v1/vision/detection'
 ```